 Spring is the perfect time to prioritise and declutter wardrobes.
-But what’s next?
+But what next?
 Throwing away unwanted clothing is far from ideal, as it has serious repercussions for the environment.
 Make room for Zadaa.

 Since 2015, this marketplace app has been helping people to buy and sell quality second-hand clothes by connecting people of similar build and style.
 On a mission to change the way people consume clothes, Zadaa has already attracted eco-conscious fashion lovers from over 300 European cities.

-“Zadaa is a mobile application that helps people to sell and buy well-fitting, pre-loved clothing,” specified co-founder and CEO Iiro Kormi.
+“Zadaa is a mobile application that helps people to sell and buy well-fitting, pre-loved clothing,” summed up co-founder and CEO Iiro Kormi.
 “We wanted to create a service that makes recycling clothing so easy that even we would do it more actively.”

 Gardening is the ultimate symbol of spring, but gardening in the city is always a challenge.
-This Turku-based food tech company makes growing greens easy and accessible for all urban dwellers with its award-winning and globally-sought solution.
+This Turku-based food tech company makes growing greens easy and accessible for all urban dwellers with its award-winning and globally sought-after solution.

-“Plantui is perfect for an urban gardener and responds to global megatrends: self-sufficiency, hyper local growing and sustainability,” says Piia Maaranen, CEO of Plantui.
+“Plantui is perfect for an urban gardener and responds to global megatrends: self-sufficiency, hyper local growing and sustainability,” said Piia Maaranen, CEO of Plantui.

 A change of season is the perfect time to rethink old eating habits and start making the right choices.
 On a mission to reinvent oatmeals and make people’s everyday lives easier and healthier, the Helsinki-based company offers a range of nutritionally rich oat-based products.